 Chronic lymphocytic leukemia (also called CLL) is a blood and bone marrow disease that usually gets worse slowly.
-CLL is the second most common type of leukemia in adults.
+CLL is one of the most common types of leukemia in adults.
 It often occurs during or after middle age; it rarely occurs in children.

-Normally, the body makes blood stem cells (immature cells) that develop into mature blood cells over time.
+Normally, the body makes blood stem cells (immature cells) that become mature blood cells over time.
 A blood stem cell may become a myeloid stem cell or a lymphoid stem cell.

-The myeloid stem cell develops into one of three types of mature blood cells:
+A myeloid stem cell becomes one of three types of mature blood cells:

-- Red blood cells that carry oxygen and other materials to all tissues of the body.
+- Red blood cells that carry oxygen and other substances to all tissues of the body.

 - White blood cells that fight infection and disease.

-- Platelets that help prevent bleeding by causing blood clots to form.
+- Platelets that form blood clots to stop bleeding.

-The lymphoid stem cell develops into a lymphoblast cell and then into one of three types of lymphocytes (white blood cells):
+A lymphoid stem cell becomes a lymphoblast cell and then one of three types of lymphocytes (white blood cells):